 The thematic discussions addressed three overarching topics: current trends and dynamics; pathways towards a sustainable mountain future; and partnerships and alliances to advance SMD.
 Participants also reviewed and consolidated messages for inclusion in the conference outcome document titled ‘A Call for Mountains,’ and convened in sessions exploring innovative partnerships and best practices in mobilization and financing for SMD.

 On the final day (26 October), delegates took part in field excursions.

-IISD Reporting Services, through its ENB+ Meeting Coverage, will provide a summary report from the World Mountain Forum 2018 on Monday, 29 October 2018.
+IISD Reporting Services, through its ENB+ Meeting Coverage, provided a summary report from the World Mountain Forum 2018, which is available in HTML and PDF format.

 SDG - A Mailing List for News on Sustainable Development Policy

 SDG Update Newsletter - A compilation of news, commentary and upcoming events published on the SDG Knowledge Hub

 SDG Knowledge Hub - An Online Resource Center for News and Commentary Regarding the Implementation of the United Nations’ 2030 Agenda for Sustainable Development, including all 17 Sustainable Development Goals (SDGs)